 • Assess, refine, expand

-Most natural language procc (NLP) platforms will provide some mechanism for reporting and training.
+Most natural-language processing platforms will provide some mechanism for reporting and training.
 This is where you can view what terms and phrases your users are typing or saying to the chatbot.
 Check to see that user questions were correctly matched to chatbot dialogs, or if the chatbot was unable to match to a valid response.
 You can then enhance and refine your chatbot conversation capabilities as necessary.